timmcginley/41936/Tools/BEATS/EnergyResilience.md

-# B2: Energy resilience
+# B2: Energy peak loads

-The building must be energy resilient in the sense that thermal comfort does not suffer too much, if heating and cooling systems are shut down during peak periods.
-The beat should document how fast the indoor temperature reaches the threshold on a warm day (setpoint - 2C) and on a cold day (setpoint + 2C).
+The building cannot be viewed as a stand-alone unit, it integrates with thermal and electrical networks.
+To be grid-supportive, it is crucial to focus on peak loads and potentially to flatten those peaks.
+The beat should document whole-building peak heat load and peak cooling load [kW/m2].